michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     One [question][why v1 flex] asked was about why taproot allows v1 segwit scriptPubKeys to use fewer or more than 34 bytes---the amount needed for a Pay-to-Taproot (P2TR) scriptPubKey.
-This seems odd since [BIP141][] v0 segwit scriptPubKeys are only allowed to use the exactly 22 or 34 bytes needed for P2WPKH and P2WSH.
+This seems odd since [BIP141][] v0 native segwit scriptPubKeys are only allowed to use exactly 22 bytes for P2WPKH or 34 bytes for P2WSH.
 The response was that fewer restrictions will allow a later soft fork to define other uses for v1 scriptPubKeys with shorter or longer lengths.
 In the meantime, if taproot is adopted, those shorter and longer v1 scriptPubKeys will be spendable by anyone (as they are today).

-    This started a discussion among experts about a recently discovered issue related to how this flexibility interacts with a somewhat older [issue][bech32 length change] discovered in the bech32 address encoding algorithm.
-[BIP173][] bech32 addresses are supposed to guarantee that up to four errors will be detected in an incorrectly copied address and that only about one miscopied address in a billion that had five or more errors would go undetected.
+    This started a discussion among experts about how this flexibility interacts with a an issue in the bech32 address encoding algorithm that was [reported in May][bech32 length change] and recently [described in detail][bse bech32 extension].
+Bech32 addresses as specified in [BIP173][] are supposed to
+    guarantee that up to four errors will be detected in an incorrectly copied address and that only about one miscopied address in a billion that had five or more errors would go undetected.